 ART regimens can be adjusted as necessary without testing for drug resistance for patients who are virologically suppressed, defined as an HIV viral load below the lower limit of detection (< 20 or 50 copies/mL) after > 6 months of regular ART.
 Individuals with HIV who have no history of drug-resistance mutations or virologic failure can likely switch to any regimen that has been shown to be highly effective in patients naive to ART.

-Optimal prevention of perinatal HIV transmission requires prompt initiation of ART in HIV-positive pregnant women.
-Thus, ART initiation should not be delayed pending resistance testing results for pregnant patients.
+Optimal prevention of perinatal HIV transmission requires prompt initiation of ART in HIV-positive patients who are pregnant.
+Thus, ART initiation should not be delayed pending resistance testing results for patients who are pregnant.
 The ARV regimen can be changed as necessary once the results are received.

-In the setting of virologic failure, drug resistance testing is recommended while the patient is taking prescribed ARV drugs or, when that is not feasible, within 4 weeks after discontinuing therapy.
-If more than 4 weeks have elapsed since the ARVs were discontinued, resistance testing may still provide useful information to guide therapy; however, it is important to recognize that previously selected resistance mutations can be missed owing to lack of drug-selective pressure at the time of testing.
+For patients experiencing virologic failure while receiving non–long-acting ART, drug resistance testing is recommended while the patient is still receiving their ARV drugs; when that is not feasible, testing should be conducted within 4 weeks after discontinuing therapy.
+If > 4 weeks have elapsed since the ARVs were discontinued, resistance testing may still provide useful information to guide therapy; however, it is important to recognise that previously selected resistance mutations can be missed owing to lack of drug-selective pressure at the time of testing.

 Learn more about treatment-resistant HIV.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Michael Stuart Bronze, Enrico Brunetti.
 Fast Five Quiz: Treatment-Resistant HIV - Medscape - Aug 14, 2023.